-Grow your email list organically: Always build your email lists on genuine interest.
-Buying contact lists will result with you sending communications to many uninterested recipients, leading to high rates of unopened emails, spam listings or unsubscribes.
+Grow your email list organically — Always build your email lists on genuine interest.
+Buying contact lists will result in you sending communications to many uninterested recipients, leading to high rates of unopened emails, spam listings or unsubscribes.
 This will damage your domain reputation and land your emails in spam, out of view from your interested customers.

-Be mindful of where you host images: Some marketing software platforms like Agillic have their own asset manager where you can host images safely.
+Be mindful of where you host images — Some omnichannel marketing software platforms like Agillic have their own asset manager where you can host images safely.
 However, if you choose to host images on an external content delivery network, be sure to assess its reputation, as a poor one will affect deliverability.

-Make unsubscribing easy: Make it easy for recipients to correctly unsubscribe from your emails.
+Make it easy to unsubscribe — Make it easy for recipients to correctly unsubscribe from your emails.
 Otherwise, recipients may mark as spam, which will harm your deliverability rate.